watermint/toolbox/docs/guides/dropbox-business.md

 ## Team folder & shared folder commands

 The below commands are for both team folders and shared folders of the team.
-If you wanted to know who are actually uses specific folders, please consider using the command `team content mount list`.
+If you wanted to know who are actually uses specific folders, please consider using the command `dropbox team content mount list`.
 Mount is a status a user add a shared folder to his/her Dropbox account.

 | Command                                                                                               | Description                                                  |
 |-------------------------------------------------------------------------------------------------------|--------------------------------------------------------------|